dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-03-21-should-users-be-encouraged-to-run-gem-cert-add.markdown

 Should Users Be Encouraged to Run `gem cert --add`?
 ===================================================

-People who are signing gems today via the built-in signing are using self-signed certificates.
+People who are signing gems today via the built-in signing mechanism are using self-signed certificates.
 In general this is a bad idea.
 That's why your web browser will give you a nasty warning if you go to an https site that uses a self-signed certificate.
 A self-signed certificate is the digital equivalent of saying, "Dude!
 Of course I'm 21!
 Why would I make that up?"

 But there's an even bigger problem with this approach than simply side stepping the whole issue of authentication.
 Some people are starting